• Home

 The Setup

-3.Striker: A heavier disc used to hit the carrom men.
+A heavier disc used to strike the carrom men.

-4.Powder: Applied on the board for smooth movement..
+Used on the board surface for smooth movement.

 The Play

-Flick the striker using your fingers to hit the carrom men.
+6. The striker is flicked with the fingers to hit the carrom men.

-The red queen can be pocketed by any player but must be ‘covered’ by pocketing one of your own pieces immediately afterward.
+Each player aims to pocket the pieces assigned to them, usually black or white.
+The queen may be pocketed by either player, but it must be covered by pocketing one of that player’s own pieces immediately after.

 Rules